Ashton-Tate: dBASE IV: Decline and fall (1988–1990)

+A 1987 Computerworld survey gave Ashton-Tate a C grade for technology, B for product support, B− for management, B for customer relations, and C for marketing.
+Customers said that Ashton-Tate was slow to upgrade products, technical support was expensive but good, and the company was responsive to their needs.
+A Yankee Group analyst said that he was "appalled at the number of people who have left Ashton-Tate", indicating dissatisfaction with Esber's management; Computerworld said the departures "have been likened to mice jumping off a sinking ship".

-Ashton-Tate had been promising a new version of the core dBASE product line starting around 1986.
+Although his company consistently reported higher revenue and earnings, Esber said that year "we are perceived as a technological laggard". dBASE III had not been updated in 22 months.
+Ashton-Tate had promised a new version of the core dBASE product line from 1986.
 The new version was going to be more powerful, faster, and easier to create databases with.
 It would have improved indexes and networking, support SQL internally as well as interacting with SQL Server, and include a compiler.
 Ashton-Tate announced dBASE IV in February 1988 with an anticipated release set for July of that year. dBASE IV was eventually released in October 1988 as two products: Standard and Developer's editions.

-Unfortunately, dBASE IV was both slow and very buggy.
-Bugs are not at all that surprising in a major product update, something that would normally be fixed with a "dot-one" release before too much damage was done.
-This situation had occurred with dBASE III for instance, and Ashton-Tate had quickly fixed the problems.
+dBASE IV was both slow and very buggy.
+Bugs are not unusual in a major product update, something that would normally be fixed with a "dot-one" release before too much damage was done.
+This situation had occurred with dBASE III, and Ashton-Tate had quickly fixed the problems.
 However a number of issues conspired to make the dBASE IV 1.0 release a disaster.